Find your care

-In this condition, the front part of your eye, called the cornea, thins out and gets weaker over time.
+In these conditions, the front part of the eye, known as the cornea, thins and gets progressively weaker over time.
 This makes it bulge from a sphere to a cone, and this shape change can distort the eye’s vision and make it difficult to see clearly.

-Doctors use special eye drops and ultraviolet A (UVA) light to make the tissues in your cornea stronger.
-That stops the bulge from getting worse.
+In the crosslinking procedure, doctors use riboflavin eye drops and an ultraviolet (UV) light to make the tissues of the cornea stronger.
+This prevents the bulge from getting worse.

-It’s called “crosslinking” because it adds special bonds between the collagen fibers in your eye.
-They work like support beams to help stabilize the cornea.
+It’s called “crosslinking” because it adds special chemical bonds between proteins in the cornea.
+These chemical bridges work like support beams to stabilize the cornea.
 This is an outpatient procedure that changes the shape of the cornea to correct refractive errors such as Myopia, Hyperopia, and Astigmatism